mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 {{"demo": "pages/components/data-grid/group-pivot/DisableChildrenSortingTreeData.js", "bg": "inline", "defaultCodeOpen": false}}

-> If you are using `sortingMode="server"`, you need to always set the children of a row after this row.
+> If you are using `sortingMode="server"`, you need to always put the children of a row after its parent.
 > For instance:
 >
 > ```ts